wikitimepierre/testtpanel/ROADMAP.md

 ## High Priority Features
 - [x] ~~screen flashes each time i select a box (or any action)~~ **FIXED**: Optimized PIXI canvas lifecycle and React re-renders
 - [x] ~~hover a box shows a Panel line background... hover a line with a box (not lines with no boxes) should do the same~~ **IMPLEMENTED**: Enhanced hover with professional styling
-- [ ] Click box or line selects the box and line and shows a visual feedeback (box has wider border + line is darker).
-Clicking again unselects the box and line
+- [x] ~~Click box or line selects the box and line and shows a visual feedeback (box has wider border + line is darker).
+Clicking again unselects the box and line~~ **IMPLEMENTED**: Toggle selection with visual feedback
+- [ ] I select a line/box. then i drag that selection. when I drop it will move that selection to a destination.
+I want to visualize that potential destination as a black line before i actually drop it by releasing the mouse button.
 - [ ] Multi-select functionality for boxes/lines
 - [ ] Drag-and-drop for multiple selected boxes/lines